 Shipping containers look a bit like Lego bricks; coloured blocks stacked neatly on top of each other.
-Just like pieces of Lego, shipping containers come in different sizes and dimensions to suit different purposes.
+Just like pieces of Lego, there are different types of shipping containers, with differences in size and dimensions to suit different purposes.

 Standard Sizes of Shipping Containers in Australia

 Shipping container dimensions are standard around the world to make sure that containers from different locations can be efficiently stacked and transported.
-Containers used in Australia will typically fit into one of the standard sizes and are referred to in feet, not metres or centimeters.
+Containers used in Australia will typically fit into one of these standard sizes and are referred to in feet, rather than metres or centimetres.

 Shipping containers are referred to by their (outside) length in feet.
 The most common sizes are:

 - 40 foot container